Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 <div class='tableauPlaceholder' id='viz1479796329949' style='position: relative'><noscript><a href='#'><img alt='Dashboard 1 ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Na&#47;Nationality-AGe&#47;Dashboard1&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='site_root' value='' /><param name='name' value='Nationality-AGe&#47;Dashboard1' /><param name='tabs' value='no' /><param name='toolbar' value='yes' /><param name='static_image' value='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Na&#47;Nationality-AGe&#47;Dashboard1&#47;1.png' /> <param name='animate_transition' value='yes' /><param name='display_static_image' value='yes' /><param name='display_spinner' value='yes' /><param name='display_overlay' value='yes' /><param name='display_count' value='yes' /></object></div>
 <script type='text/javascript'>                    var divElement = document.getElementById('viz1479796329949');                    var vizElement = divElement.getElementsByTagName('object')[0];                    vizElement.style.minWidth='424px';vizElement.style.maxWidth='654px';vizElement.style.width='100%';vizElement.style.minHeight='629px';vizElement.style.maxHeight='929px';vizElement.style.height=(divElement.offsetWidth*0.75)+'px';                    var scriptElement = document.createElement('script');                    scriptElement.src = 'https://public.tableau.com/javascripts/api/viz_v1.js';                    vizElement.parentNode.insertBefore(scriptElement, vizElement);                </script>
 <figure>
 	<figcaption>RECORDED DEATHS: The database of claims made in the class action suit by the miners’ lawyers shows the effect South African mines have had on foreign workers, especially from Lesotho.
-This record of deaths has gone completely under the radar of South African authorities.
-CREDIT: DANIELA Q LEPIZ</figcaption>
+This record of deaths has gone completely under the radar of South African authorities. <span class="credititalic">CREDIT: DANIELA Q LEPIZ</span></figcaption>
 </figure>

 Rodney Ehrlich, the epidemiologist from UCT, recalled how his black patients at the clinic for ex-miners at  Groote Schuur hospital in Cape Town were often unclear about what they were being treated for -- and how this fit into government’s failure to make compensation and autopsy services more readily available to black miners.

 Unlike white miners, Ehrlich said black miners usually weren’t able to distinguish between silicosis and tuberculosis, nor were they educated about the compensation system and what they were due if they got sick on the mines.

-> Black miners weren’t educated about the compensation system or what they were due if they got sick on the mines
+> "Black miners weren’t educated about the compensation system or what they were due if they got sick on the mines."

 “[Black workers] were never really inducted into understanding the system.
 They knew there was some payout if you got tuberculosis,” he explained.
 “But a distinction was never made between silicosis and TB.
 “It’s a failure of education, but also acculturation — and the roots go back quite deeply to the migrant labour system, the dependence on these jobs.”